Viki (singer): 2011–2012: Career beginnings

 Viki made her debut through the release of Supa Dupa Diva with Dal Shabet on January 3, 2011.
 Promotions for "Supa Dupa Diva" began on January 6, 2011, on Mnet's M!
 Countdown.

 However, in May 2012, it was announced that Viki would be leaving the group to continue her career as a solo artist.
 She was replaced by Bae Woo-hee.

-2014–2015: Solo activities
+2014–present: Solo activities

 After leaving the group, Viki made her film debut in 2014 in the film A Pharisee, Nice Sister-In-Law in 2015 and erotic films P.S.
 Girls and Challenge Game in 2016.

 Viki signed with MBK Entertainment under her new name Baek Da-eun, but left the company in 2016.

 After appearing in several erotic films, Viki revealed in 2015 that she was tricked by her acting agency to do said films.
 She later sued the agency and found out that the agency was operating illegally.